 - Toppings.
 Use whatever you like!
-I use vegan mayo, greens, tomato, and sliced red onion.
+I use vegan mayo, ketchup, greens, tomato, vegan cheese, and sliced red onion.
 If you're up for a homemade sauce, try vegan tzatziki or tahini dressing.

 The following is a detailed photo tutorial on how to make these burgers.
 Scroll all the way down if you'd like to skip right to the recipe!